Psalm 1

-Psalm 1 is the first psalm of the Book of Psalms, beginning in the English King James Version: "Blessed is the man", and forming "an appropriate prologue" to the whole collection according to Alexander Kirkpatrick.
-The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
-In Latin, this psalm is known as "Beatus vir" or "Beatus vir, qui non abiit".
+Psalm 1 is the first psalm of the Book of Psalms, beginning in the English King James Version with "Blessed is the man"; Alexander Kirkpatrick argued that it formed "an appropriate prologue" to the whole collection.
+The Book of Psalms is part of the third section of the Hebrew Bible.
+It is also a book of the Christian Old Testament.
+In Latin, the psalm is known as "Beatus vir" or "Beatus vir, qui non abiit".

-The psalm is a regular part of Jewish, Catholic, Lutheran and Anglican liturgies in addition to Protestant psalmody.
+The psalm is a regular part of the Jewish liturgy as well as the liturgies of the Catholic Church and Lutheran, Anglican, and other Protestant forms of Christianity.

 Numbering

 The Book of Psalms is subdivided into five parts.
 Psalm 1 is found in the first part, which includes psalms 1 through 41.
 It has been counted as the beginning of part one in some translations, in some counted as a prologue, and in others Psalm 1 is combined with Psalm 2.